numpy/numpy/doc/source/reference/ufuncs.rst

     default), then this corresponds to the entire output being filled.
     Note that outputs not explicitly filled are left with their uninitialized values.

+    .. versionadded:: 1.13

+    Operations where ufunc input and output operands have memory overlap are now defined to be the same as for equivalent operations where there is no memory overlap.
+Operations affected make temporary copies, as needed to eliminate data dependency.
+As detecting these cases is computationally expensive, a heuristic is used, which may in rare cases result to needless temporary copies.
+For operations where the data dependency is simple enough for the heuristic to analyze, temporary copies will not be made even if the arrays overlap, if it can be deduced copies are not necessary.
+As an example, ``np.add(a, b, out=a)`` will not involve copies.

 *where*